1L French Press Coffee Brewing Recipe. Contrabean. Kitchener Waterloo

 A French Press or plunger pot is an often-underrated method of brewing coffee.
 It is a simple, inexpensive and reliable way to make a great, full-bodied cup of coffee.

-French press coffee calls for a coarser grind than filter coffee and we recommend a slightly higher ratio of coffee to water (1:13).
+Current thinking for French press coffee calls for a finer grind than filter coffee.
+This is driven by a lot science and the extraction efficiency of the french press.
+Use a ratio of coffee to water of 1:16 to 1:18.

 What you will need: water, coffee, French press, cereal spoon, scale, timer